The Maling Collectors' Society

 Maling factory - click to enlargeMaling pottery was produced, first in Sunderland and later in Newcastle upon Tyne, from 1762 to 1963.
 Initially, there is little to distinguish Maling ware from that of any other local factory in north east England.

-However, the discovery of a way to make marmalade jars and other containers by machine brought significant income.
+However, the discovery of a way to make jars and other containers by machine brought major income.
 (Customers included Keillers marmalade and Ringtons tea.)
 This allowed the opportunity to expand the production of decorated wares.

 As an example, china was imported from Staffordshire and Limoges.
 This china was then decorated in Newcastle and sold on under the Maling name.